openmc-dev/openmc/docs/source/methods/random_ray.rst

 and complex problem can be broken up into small constant cross section regions, and that these regions have group dependent, flat, isotropic sources (fission and scattering), :math:`Q_g`.
-Anisotropic as well as higher order sources are also possible with MOC-based methods but are not used yet in OpenMC for simplicity.
+Anisotropic as well as higher order sources are also possible with MOC-based methods.
 With these key assumptions, the multigroup MOC form of the neutron transport equation can be written as in Equation :eq:`moc_final`.

 .. math::